joshiemoore/p8pwn/README.md

-# PICO-8 v0.2.6b VM Escape + RCE Exploit
+# PICO-8 v0.2.6b Sandbox Escape + RCE Exploit

 PICO-8 v0.2.6b contains a remote code execution vulnerability due to a buffer overflow in `normalise_pico8_path()`.
 Attackers can exploit this vulnerability to escape the PICO-8 VM and execute arbitrary native code on the host system as the current user.
 User